apache/pekko/docs/src/main/paradox/typed/durable-state/persistence.md

 ## Introduction

-This model of Akka Persistence enables a stateful actor / entity to store the full state after processing each command instead of using event sourcing.
+This model of Pekko Persistence enables a stateful actor / entity to store the full state after processing each command instead of using event sourcing.
 This reduces the conceptual complexity and can be a handy tool for simple use cases.
 Very much like a CRUD based operation, the API is conceptually simple - a function from current state and incoming command to the next state which replaces the current state in the database.

 ```
 (State, Command) => State
 ```

 The current state is always stored in the database.
 Since only the latest state is stored, we don't have access to any of the history of changes, unlike event sourced storage.
-Akka Persistence would read that state and store it in memory.
+Pekko Persistence would read that state and store it in memory.
 After processing of the command is finished, the new state will be stored in the database.
 The processing of the next command will not start until the state has been successfully stored in the database.

-Akka Persistence also supports @ref:[Event Sourcing](../persistence.md) based implementation, where only the _events_ that are persisted by the actor are stored, but not the actual state of the actor.
+Pekko Persistence also supports @ref:[Event Sourcing](../persistence.md) based implementation, where only the _events_ that are persisted by the actor are stored, but not the actual state of the actor.
 By storing all events, using this model, a stateful actor can be recovered by replaying the stored events to the actor, which allows it to rebuild its state.

 Since each entity lives on one node, consistency is guaranteed and reads can be served directly from memory.
 For details on how this guarantee